 Statement

 My work is dictated by the existential challenges to my training in Chinese calligraphy in face of the medium-diverse and conceptually-driven nature of contemporary art.
 Shaped by my immigrant experience, my removal from traditional calligraphy environments has prompted me to reexamine all aspects of the discipline, from materials to art historical and philosophical ideals.
 The erosion of calligraphy in my practice reflects an uncanny shift in my identity, where cultural tradition cedes in favour of the modern self.
-Yet, the role of tradition is never absolved entirely and co-exists with modernity in a state of uncertainty and change.
+Yet, the role of tradition is never absolved entirely and co-exists with modernity in a state of uncertainty, conflict, and change.